 When they were divided into two factions in Remembrance of the Daleks, they had different colors as well.

 Fringe: The opening credits distinguish which universe the episode is in.
-Blue=our universe, red=parallel universe, amber= rebooted and connected universe.
+Blue=main universe, red=parallel universe, amber= rebooted and connected universe.

 This is how the universes came to be called the "blue-verse" or "red-verse" by fans.

 Gray signified time jump episodes.

 Game of Thrones: The families are colour coded by hair.
 The Lannisters are blonde, the Baratheons are black-haired, the Targaryens are platinum, the Greyjoys are light brown-haired and the Tullys are reddish brown-haired.
 This is a blessing to the viewer trying to keep track of the Loads and Loads of Characters, where the politics between families is the main theme.